How to Get a Bearer Token

 Bearer tokens expire 20 minutes after they are generated.

 Start a request for a bearer token in your terminal window or using a tool such as Postman.
-The following example uses the credentials of the extra-small model entity in BCDA’s sandbox environment:
+The following example uses the credentials of the Small Advanced Model Entity in BCDA’s sandbox environment:

 Sample Credentials